PPaszkiewicz/Tools/services/README.md

 **LingeringService.ConnectionFactory** - connection factory for specific lingering service class.
 This can be created or inherited by that services companion object for convenience.

+**RemoteBindService.ConnectionFactory** - connection factory that can be supplied custom intent and binder handling behavior.

 ## License
 Copyright 2019-2020 Paweł Paszkiewicz